jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

     justice.
 (BA 12-May-1925)

-This is not happenstance; it appears Abdu'l-Baha himself was drawn towards indirect elections for positions of importance, even civic governments.
+This is not happenstance; it appears Abdu'l-Baha himself was drawn towards indirect elections for positions of importance generally, even for civic governments.
 Consider this excerpt, from _Star of the West_:

    Someone else asked regarding election and whether the country should be ruled by the people or by the wise ones among the people.